Seoul subway fare and pass choices for short stays

 Start with the default

 Most short-stay Seoul visitors do not need a complicated transit strategy.
 They need one reliable payment method, a backup for the first ride, and a clear rule for when an unlimited pass is worth it.
-The current official guidance from Seoul is useful because it separates the everyday transit card experience from the Climate Card pass products and the single journey ticket system.
+Seoul's system separates three choices: a stored-value transit card, a Climate Card short-term pass, and a subway-only single journey ticket.

 The simple default

 For a first Seoul trip of two to five days, start with T-money unless your route clearly favors the Climate Card.
-T-money works because it handles mixed subway and bus days, keeps transfers simple, and does not require you to predict every ride before the trip begins.
-It also stays useful if you leave Seoul for another Korean city where transit cards are accepted.
+T-money handles mixed subway and bus days, keeps eligible transfers on the same card, and does not require you to predict every ride before the trip begins.

 When the Climate Card can win